National Socialist Council of Nagalim (NSCN)

 The National Council of Nagaland (NSCN) was the pioneer in the use of the Internet for propaganda and probably the most meticulous.
 Their Website has the map of ‘Greater Nagaland’ they are fighting to ‘liberate’, major press releases are maintained on their sites, insurgent leaders are using it to air their opinions and they also have details of the Indian Army’s deployment.

-In 2001 the Government of India 'formally' enters into a cease-fire on 28th May with the National Socialist Council of Nagaland under SS Kaplang and Kitovi Zhimomi for a period of one-year, which is 'applicable to the Nagaland State only.'
+In 2001 the Government of India 'formally' entered into a cease-fire on 28th May with the National Socialist Council of Nagaland under SS Kaplang and Kitovi Zhimomi for a period of one-year, which is 'applicable to the Nagaland State only.'
 The cease-fire was further extended on 14th June for another year between the Government of India and the National Socialist Council of Nagalim under Isak Swu, Khadao Yanthan and Th.
 Muivah as two entities 'without territorial limits.'
 On the 27 July 2001, leaders of four apex Naga social organization, Naga peoples movement for human rights (NPMHR) Naga Students Federation (NSF) Naga Hoho (NH) and United Naga Council (UNC) met the Prime Minister of India, Shri.
 Atal Bihari Vajpayee at New Delhi in his official residence.
 He assured the Naga delegation that the views and opinions of Nagas would be taken into consideration while reviewing the cease-fire.

 History